Skip to content

 02Stack Intelligence

 Most apps check one bottle at a time.
-PharmaGuide reads your full stack as a system — multi-way interactions, dose accumulation across products, and the timing conflicts that don't show up in any single label.
-The result is a single Stack Health verdict you can act on.
+PharmaGuide reads your stack as a system — multi-way interactions, dose overlap across products, and the timing conflicts that don't show up in any single label.
+The result is a Stack Health verdict you can act on.

 • Multi-way analysis — interactions between any pair AND beyond

-• Stack Health verdict: Optimized · Solid · Decent · Concerning · Unsafe
+• Stack Health verdict: Optimized · Solid · Decent · Needs review · Unsafe

 • Timing conflicts surfaced (e.g. calcium ↔ levothyroxine 4-hour separation)